MarioniLab/simpleSingleCellResults/work-3-tenx.knit.md

 An interesting aspect of droplet-based data is that we have no prior knowledge about which droplets (i.e., cell barcodes) actually contain cells, and which are empty.
 Thus, we need to call cells from empty droplets based on the observed expression profiles.
 This is not entirely straightforward as empty droplets can contain ambient (i.e., extracellular) RNA that can be captured and sequenced.
-An examination of the distribution of total counts suggests a fairly sharp transition between barcodes with large and small total counts (Figure \@ref(fig:rankplot)), probably corresponding to cell-containing and empty droplets respectively.
+The distribution of total counts exhibits a sharp transition between barcodes with large and small total counts (Figure \@ref(fig:rankplot)), probably corresponding to cell-containing and empty droplets respectively.